box/box-python-sdk/README.md

   <img src="https://github.com/box/sdks/blob/master/images/box-dev-logo.png" alt= “box-dev-logo” width="30%" height="50%">
 </p>

-# Deprecation notice

-This version of the Box Python SDK is under maintenance mode, and will be deprecated soon, only critical security updates and bug fixes will be provided.
-We recommend using the new version Box Python SDK, which can be found at [box/box-python-sdk-gen](https://github.com/box/box-python-sdk-gen)
+# Migration to v10
+The `sdk-gen` branch contains the v10 version of our Box Python SDK, which represents the current major version of our `box-python-sdk-gen` package.
+This is intended primarily for developers migrating from the [generated SDK](https://github.com/box/box-python-sdk-gen).
+As part of our upcoming major release, we will be introducing a combined SDK that consolidates the previously separate generated SDK into one unified SDK package.

-You can find the migration guide [here](https://github.com/box/box-python-sdk-gen/blob/main/migration-guide.md) for transitioning from Box Python SDK v3.x to the new `box-sdk-gen` package.
+You can find the migration guide [here](https://github.com/box/box-python-sdk/blob/sdk-gen/migration-guides/from-v3-to-v10.md) for transitioning from Box Python SDK v3 to v10.
 If you have any questions, please create an issue in the new repository or reach out to [Box Developer Support](https://developer.box.com/support/).

 # Box Python SDK